-To date, the RNFBC Board members and “friends” of the Foundation have successfully built a $5 Million plus endowment fund.
-The interest from the 39 named bursaries that make up the endowment allows the Foundation offer more and more bursaries each year to help support BC nurses in their nursing education.
+To date, RNFBC Board members and “friends” of the Foundation have successfully built a $5 Million endowment fund.
+The interest from the 39 named bursaries that make up the endowment allows the Foundation to offer cash bursaries each year to help support BC nurses in their nursing education.

 Established as a charitable organization by the Registered Nurses Association of British Columbia (now the College of Registered Nurses of British Columbia) in 1979, the RNFBC mandate is to support BC nurses pursuing basic and advanced education.
 It does so by raising funds to allow the distribution of bursaries to qualified students.

 We are committed to the advancement of nursing practice and nursing education through the provision of bursaries for students enrolled in nursing from basic programs to graduate education programs.

 There are 17 Nursing Programs in BC and all have wait lists.
 Unfortunately, their ability to increase enrollment is compromised by under-funding and a growing shortage of nurse educators.

 We support both entry-level (undergrad) education and advanced degrees such as Masters and PhD level programs focused on preparing practicing nurses for advanced roles like nurse practitioners and clinical nurse specialists; educators; and researchers.

 Over the past 40 years, the Registered Nurses Foundation of BC has come to rely on the passion and expertise of our board and staff.
 This year is no exception!
 Although from different backgrounds within the nursing community, whether working at present or retired, the common thread our volunteer board members have is their dedication to all the Foundation can offer the nurses of BC in their pursuit of educational nursing excellence.

 Employment: Executive Director, Professional Practice, Clinical Informatics and Policy Office, Provincial Health Services Authority

 Heather Mass, Past President and Acting Chair, Audit & Finance Committee